ABWeller/TimeTrackerGUI/README.md

 or

-run the timetracker_cmd through the commandline or your favorite IDE. both files have timer.py as a dependency
+Run timetracker_cmd.py through the commandline or your favorite IDE.

+Both files have timer.py as a dependency

 # save
 saves a recording of the date, start time, end time, and total time to .txt in root folder.